amaarora/amaarora.github.io/_posts/2020-07-12-oganized-pytorch.md

 Note: From here on, we refer to **PytorchLightning** as **PL**, cause it's a long name to type and I left my favourite keyboard at work.

-For a while now, I was jealous of Tensorflow solely because it's possible to use the same script and run it on CPU, GPU or TPU!
-For example, take this [notebook](https://www.kaggle.com/cdeotte/triple-stratified-kfold-with-tfrecords) from my one of my favourite kagglers and - at the time of writing this blogpost - a researcher at NVIDIA - [Chris Deotte](http://chrisdeotte.com/) and also 4x Grandmaster!
+For a while now, I was jealous of Tensorflow solely because it's possible to use the same script to train a model on CPU, GPU or TPU without really changing much!
+For example, take this [notebook](https://www.kaggle.com/cdeotte/triple-stratified-kfold-with-tfrecords) from my one of my favourite kagglers and - at the time of writing this blogpost - a researcher at NVIDIA - [Chris Deotte](http://chrisdeotte.com/) and also, since yesterday, Kaggle 4x Grandmaster!
 Just by using an appropriate [strategy](https://www.tensorflow.org/api_docs/python/tf/distribute/Strategy) in Tensorflow, it is possible to run the same experiments on your choice of hardware without changing anything else really.
 That is the same script could run in TPU, GPU or CPU.

 If you've already worked on multi-GPU machines or used [torch XLA](https://pytorch.org/xla/release/1.5/index.html) to run things on TPU using PyTorch, then you know my rant.
 Changing hardware choices in PyTorch is not as convenient when it comes to this.
 I love PyTorch - I do, but just this one thing would make me really frustrated.

 Welcome [PL](https://github.com/PyTorchLightning/pytorch-lightning)!
 I wish I tried this library sooner.

 In this blogpost, we will be going through an introduction to PL and implement all the cool tricks like - Gradient Accumulation, 16-bit precision training, and also add TPU/multi-gpu support - all in a few lines of code.
-We use PL to work on [SIIM-ISIC Melanoma Classification](https://www.kaggle.com/c/siim-isic-melanoma-classification) challenge on Kaggle - currently I am in the top 10% on the public leaderboard, and in a future blogpost I will share how to train a competitive Melonama classifier.
-In this post, our focus will be on introducing PL and we use the ISIC competition as an example.
+We use PL to work on [SIIM-ISIC Melanoma Classification](https://www.kaggle.com/c/siim-isic-melanoma-classification) challenge on Kaggle.
+In a future blogpost I will share how to train a competitive Melonama classifier with other tricks that I learnt however, in this post, our focus will be on introducing PL and we use the ISIC competition as an example.

-The first part of this post, is mostly about getting the data, creating a dataset and dataloader and the interesting stuff about PL comes in section-3 [The Lightning Module]().
+The first part of this post, is mostly about getting the data, creating our train and validation datasets and dataloaders and the interesting stuff about PL comes in section-3 [The Lightning Module](https://amaarora.github.io/2020/07/12/oganized-pytorch.html#lightning-module).
 If this stuff bores you, feel free to skip forward to the model implemented in PL.

 1. TOC
 {:toc}